 Explore with your senses: Taste

 Are you ready for some deliciously entertaining activities?
-That’s perfect, ‘cause we’re exploring with our taste this week!
+That’s perfect, ‘cause we’re exploring with our taste!
 We’ve already looked into the fun ways we can play with and test our senses of sight, sound, smell and touch.
 If you missed them, check them out here!

 We’re concluding our journey through the senses with the super sense of taste.
 Our sense of taste is amazing!
 We experience so many different tastes daily – whether it’s the sweet taste of a morning cuppa or bedtime hot chocolate, the savoury taste of the snacks fuelling our expedition or, of course, the taste of victory after unearthing the hidden treasure!
 We use our sense of taste all the time, and it’s even linked to our sense of smell!